guilgautier/sdia-python/notes/anaconda-vscode.md

 - [guilgautier/vscode-workflow](https://github.com/guilgautier/vscode-workflow) repository

 **Tip:** You may also consider [synchronizing your settings](https://code.visualstudio.com/docs/editor/settings-sync), in order to keep the same setup each time you use VSCode (even from a different machine).

-**In the following, it is assumed that both Anaconda and VSCode are installed.**

 ### Launch VSCode